prezi/spaghetti/gradle-spaghetti-haxe-plugin/README.md

 Spaghetti Haxe Gradle Plugin
 ============================

+For an example on how to use the plugin, see [the Spaghetti Gradle example here](../spaghetti-gradle-example).
+Gradle 2.0 or newer is required to use the plugin.

 ## Basic usage

-You can apply the Spaghetti Haxe plugin by:

 ```groovy
 buildscript {